Christos Kontis: Managerial career

-When Christos Kontis recovered fully from the heart incident that forced him to retire, the Board of Directors of APOEL appointed him as an assistant of the head coach of APOEL, Ivan Jovanović.
-He served as an assistant manager of Ivan Jovanović at APOEL for two years, until the end of 2012–13 season.
+When Christos Kontis recovered fully from the heart incident that forced him to retire, the Board of Directors of APOEL appointed him as an assistant of the manager of APOEL, Ivan Jovanović.
+He served this position for two years, until the end of 2013.

-Christos Kontis has served as an assistant manager of the head coach of Al-Nasr, Ivan Jovanović from 2013 to 2016.
-He was subsequently hired by Olympiacos for the same role, and served as the team's caretaker manager for a fixture against Larisa on 7 January 2018, while the transition from Takis Lemonis to the club's new manager Óscar García took place; he also coached the team in a Greek Cup quarter-final return leg game against rivals AEK on 7 February 2018 as García was hospitalised with an appendicitis inflammation.
+Kontis has served as an assistant manager of the manager of Al-Nasr, Ivan Jovanović from 2013 to 2016.
+He was subsequently hired by Olympiacos for the same role, and served as the team's caretaker manager for a fixture against Larisa on 7 January 2018, while the transition from Takis Lemonis to the club's new manager Óscar García took place; he also coached the team in a Greek Cup quarter-final return leg game against rivals AEK Athens on 7 February 2018 as García was hospitalised with an appendicitis inflammation.

-He also finished season as a head coach for the last month of the campaign 2017–18.
+He also finished the season as a head manager for the last month of the 2017–18 campaign.

 On the summer of 2019, Christos took his first full managerial job at Hatta with the job of keeping the promoted club in the top flight of UAE football.
 However on November of 2020, he was sacked due to lack of victories, during the cancelled 19–20 season, Hatta was at the relegation zone and in the first six matches of the following 20–21 season, Hatta was at the bottom of the league with 1 point.

 On 8 July 2024, Kontis was appointed as manager of Saudi Pro League side Al-Fayha.

-On 17 September 2025, Kontis was appointed as interim manager of Panathinaikos F.C.
+On 17 September 2025, Kontis was appointed as interim manager of Panathinaikos.

-In October 2025 it was announced as the new coach of OFI Crete F.C.
+On 29 October 2025, Kontis was appointed as the manager of OFI.